 However, I’m now going to need to add the Freebird service to the top of my cancellation/delay to-do list.
 It’s a first-of-its-kind mobile rebooking tool that empowers travelers to skip the line and instantly book a new ticket—on any airline at no additional cost—in the event of a flight cancellation, four-hour delay or missed connection.

 Currently, it costs a flat fee of $19 for a one-way flight or $34 for a roundtrip flight during its launch promotion.
 Unfortunately, the price will apparently go up in 2017 and vary flight by flight since some are more prone to disruptions.

 The cool thing about Freebird is that it makes it so simple and cheap to get on a new flight.
 Instead of potentially spending endless amounts of time and aggravation on the phone, and/or forking over hundreds if not thousands of dollars to rebook, it lets you rebook without speaking to someone or spending any extra money.

 Freebird will instantly notify you in the event of a flight disruption, and it gives you the ability to rebook in less than 30 seconds with only three taps on your mobile device (1: tap to open your alert; 2: tap to select a new flight; and 3: tap to confirm your selection).
-You can experience a simulation by clicking this link and inputting your cell number.
-You will see there’s no need to input any additional search, personal or payment info.

 To get Freebird, just log on to the website after your flight is booked.
 The process takes less than three minutes and it can be purchased approximately up to two days prior to departure.
 Here’s a video on how it works.